Academic entry requirements

 How to submit a portfolio:

 To submit a digital portfolio, applicants will first need to complete their online application.
-They will then receive a link so they can upload their portfolio to "The Approved Tool".
-Digital portfolios provided through any means other than "The Approved Tool" will not be accepted.
+They will then receive a communication as to how to provide a portfolio.

 What is a detailed CV?